Britain's FTSE index set to post fourth consecutive month of gains

 St. Louis Federal Reserve President James Bullard on Monday echoed remarks by U.S. central bank chief Janet Yellen that global markets appear to be "well-prepared" for a summer interest rate hike by the Fed, although he did not specify a date for the move.
 A stronger dollar makes commodities more expensive for holders of other currencies.

-Shares in Glencore, BHP Billiton, Antofagasta, and Rio Tinto fell 0.2 to 1 percent.
+Shares in BHP Billiton, Antofagasta, Glencore and Rio Tinto fell 1 to 2 percent, dragging the blue-chip FTSE 100 index 0.1 percent lower to 6,263.84 points by 1115 GMT.

+Oil companies BP and Royal Dutch Shell also fell, down 1.6 percent and 0.5 percent respectively as the price of Brent crude eased on rising output from the Middle East and ahead of an OPEC meeting later this week.

 "The FTSE 100 is still in the midst of sideways consolidation, but with a welcome test of last week's 6,280 ceiling and a close venture to 6,300," said Augustin Eden, analyst at Accendo Markets, adding that a drop towards 6,240 would send a bearish signal for the index.